ajitagupta/100dollarstartup/README.md

 * Ask your potential target market for their opinion
 * Test on a subgroup in exchange for feedback

 Keep initial costs down.
 Get your first sale as soon as possible.
 Ascertain that there is a demand for your offering before creating it.
 Respond to initial results, e.g. through automation.
+To avoid overcomplication describe your business in a 140-character mission statement.